merely-useful/py-rse/index.md

 fatal: refusing to merge unrelated histories
 ```

-We can force git to merge the two repositories with the option `--allow-unrelated-histories`.
+We can force Git to merge the two repositories with the option `--allow-unrelated-histories`.
 Please check the contents of the local and remote repositories carefully before doing this.

 ### Exercise \@ref(git-cmdline-ex-recover) {-}